 9. Birmingham Science Museum

+9.1.
 Location

 Millennium Point Curzon Street, Birmingham, England B4 7XJ

+9.2.
 What’s Special

-Other galleries include The Spitfire Gallery, The Marine World gallery, The Smethwick Engine, and our changing planet.
+Other galleries include The Spitfire Gallery, The Marine World Gallery, The Smethwick Engine, and Our Changing Planet.

 10. Cannon Hill Park

-Another attractive place to visit in Birmingham is the beautifully structured Cannon Hill Park.
+Another attractive place in Birmingham is the beautifully structured Cannon Hill Park.
 It is an ideal park for visiting with your family and friends.

-The city’s most well-known park spans a sizeable area of about 250 acres.
-It also comprises a conservation area and woodland plantation.
+10.1.
 Location

 Russell Road, Birmingham.
 England.
 B13 8RD

+10.2.
 What’s Special

 The most popular park in the city is spread over a wide area of about 250 acres.
-It also comprises a conservation area and woodland plantation
+It also comprises a conservation area and woodland plantation.

 Cannon Hill Park is also a small zoo with various animals.
-You can get to witness the European Lynx, tamarins, lemurs, meerkats, antelope, wallabies, and red pandas.
+You can witness the European Lynx, tamarins, lemurs, meerkats, antelope, wallabies, and red pandas.
 Animal research and breeding programs are also carried out here.

 11. Ikon Gallery